Here day hikes and long distance trails deliver wide horizons, stunning scenery, rich history and an exhilarating sense of freedom.

 Kent has more than 4200 miles (6700km) of countryside and coastal paths.
 Creamy cliffs, rolling downland, mind-expanding marshes, sweeping beaches, sleepy villages, heritage-packed cities and towns - you can stroll to them all.

 Some paths trace trails across iconic landmarks.
 The South Foreland Lighthouse Walk heads over the world-famous White Cliffs of Dover, revealing spectacular views en route.
+While the gentle 1.5 mile circular walk and cliff-top walk at Buckland Lake Reserve offer far-reaching views across the 2.5 acre lake.
 Or stroll along the woodland trails at Betteshanger Park where you'll discover an abundance of wildlife along traffic-free paths.

 For short weekend breaks, consider the wealth of day hikes, including the 3.5 mile, circular Reculver Walk which reveals the remains of a Roman fort, Saxon monastery and 12th century church.